yangzhengca/shopify-frontend-internship-challenge/README.md

 ## How to run this app locally

-First, clone this repository.
+First, clone this repository:

 ### `git clone git@github.com:yangzhengca/shopify-frontend-internship-challenge.git`

-Then, create a .env file in the root folder, add following code, and replace "your nasa api key" with your own NASA API key.
+Then, create a .env file in the root folder, add the following code, and replace "your nasa api key" with your own NASA API key.
 Apply a NASA API key at [https://api.nasa.gov/](https://api.nasa.gov/).

 ### `REACT_APP_API_KEY = "your nasa api key"`